 Put together some nice cut bait and use your sonar to locate a good deep hole in the pond and get after it.
 You will be surprised at how decent the catfish activity can still be during the colder months of the year.

-Don’t Ignore Fish Finder/Sonar And Depth Finding Technology in The Winter
+Tip #2: Don’t Ignore Fish Finder/Sonar and Depth Finding Technology in The Winter

-Fish finders can be great for several applications but during the cold weather and cooler water temperatures they can be especially great for a few key reasons.
+Fish finders (like the ones you can find on Amazon) can be great for several applications but during the cold weather and cooler water temperatures they can be especially great for a few key reasons.
 First, they can locate the good cover spots beneath the water surface such as rock ledges or fallen logs.

 In addition, they will accurately be able to help you find the deeper parts of the water and most fish finders can also display water temperature depending on the model.